ftsrg/viewmodel/README.md

 The *ViewModel Runtime* feature is required for executing transformations, while the *ViewModel SDK* feature contains editor support and code generator for the transformation language.
 See the [implementation of the benchmarks](https://github.com/FTSRG/viewmodel/tree/master/benchmarks/plugins/hu.bme.mit.inf.viewmodel.benchmarks.viewmodel/src/hu/bme/mit/inf/viewmodel/benchmarks/viewmodel) for usage.

+View specification classes are generated from `.viewmodel` files, which should be located in the source folder of an Eclipse plug-in project.
+The bundle `hu.bme.mit.inf.viewmodel.runtime.transformation` should be added to the set of plug-in dependencies.
+The helper class `hu.bme.mit.inf.viewmodel.runtime.transformation.ViewModel` provides easy execution of transformations:

+    // MyGeneratedView is the view specification class generated from MyGeneratedView.viewmodel val viewModel = ViewModel.create(resource, MyGeneratedView.createSpecification)
+    viewModel.startUnscheduledExecution
+    val results = viewModel.results
+    // Modify `resource` here to get `results` updated automaticaly. viewModel.dispose

+As there is currently no support for running from a plain JAR / Maven application, an Eclipse application or plug-in test should be used.

 The ViewModel plugin and its benchmarks were build and tested with Java 1.8.0.
 It may be possible to develop or run them with Java 9 or 10, however, we recommend Java 1.8.0 instead.

 ### Running the benchmarks